 - a.
 A student must have received a passing grade in any five subjects to be counted for graduation that he/she was enrolled in during the last semester he/she attended fifteen or more days.
 (This requirement would also be five school subjects for the 7th and 8th grade students.)
 For block schedules that offer 8 or more credits during an 18-week grading period, a student must earn 6 credits counted toward graduation during that 18-week grading period.
-(1 credit = 1/2 Carnegie Unit) (Trimester Eligibility Refer to Board Policy XXXVIII) - b.
+(Trimester Eligibility Refer to Board Policy XXXVIII) - b.
 If a student does not meet the minimum scholastic standard he/she will not be eligible to participate during the first six weeks of the next 18-week grading period they attend. - c.
 A student who does not meet the above minimum scholastic standard may regain his/her eligibility by achieving passing grades in all subjects he/she is enrolled in at the end of a six-week period. - d.
 Pupils enrolled for the first time must comply with the same requirements of scholastic eligibility.
-The passing grades required for the preceding 18-week grading period should be obtained from the records in the school last attended. - NOTE: The Board of Directors may make exceptions to non-traditional structures.
-(Ex. block, trimester, etc.) (Trimester Eligibility Refer to Board Policy XXXVIII) - e.
-A non-senior student who drops a class after the first three weeks of the semester shall be ineligible for at least a three-week period.
-To regain eligibility after three weeks, the student must be enrolled in the minimum number of classes required for eligibility, and be passing all classes in which the student is enrolled.
+The passing grades required for the preceding 18-week grading period should be obtained from the records in the school last attended.

+NOTE: The Board of Directors may make exceptions to non-traditional structures.
+(Ex. block, trimester, etc.) (Trimester Eligibility - Refer to Board Policy XXXVIII)